-- CSS synchronisation issues of Registration data: Exceptions between CSS and the Registration Service such as missing Registrations or incorrect statuses.
-This could result in Suppliers attempting to migrate MPANs for which they are not Registered or migrations failing for invalid reasons. - Incorrect Agent Appointment data: Suppliers may have failed to update appointments, made bilaterally with Agents, within the Registration Service.
+- CSS synchronisation issues of registration data: Exceptions between CSS and the Registration Service such as missing registrations or incorrect statuses.
+This could result in Suppliers attempting to migrate MPANs for which they are not registered or migrations failing for invalid reasons. - 2) Incorrect Agent Appointment data: Suppliers may have failed to update appointments made bilaterally with Agents, within the Registration Service.
 This will result in migration process failures as the correct Agents will not be instructed to transfer MTDs or readings.

-- 1) Prior to migration start, a cleansing exercise should be undertaken between each Registration Service and the CSS to ensure alignment of Registrations. - 2) A cleansing exercise is also required by Suppliers to ensure that no Registrations exist for MPANs which have been terminated by the LDSO. - 3) Suppliers should validate that the Agent appointment data held by each Registration Service is aligned to the data held within their own systems. - 4) Point 1 can be addressed via an activity undertaken between CSS and each LDSO. - 5) Point 2 and 3 can be supported by the creation of on-going reporting (potentially from the EES) provided to each Supplier. - 6) Point 2 can be tracked centrally within the Transition Workstream, (with potential supporting REC assurance activity) and point 3 would be an internal to Supplier activity.
+- 1) Prior to migration start, a cleansing exercise should be undertaken between each Registration Service and the CSS to ensure alignment of Registrations. - 2) A cleansing exercise is also required by Suppliers to ensure that no Registrations exist for MPANs which have been terminated by the LDSO. - 3) Suppliers should validate that the Agent appointment data held by each Registration Service is aligned to the data held within their own systems. - 4) Point 1 can be addressed via an activity undertaken between CSS and each LDSO.

-7) A set of quality criteria should be developed which would identify data which does not conform to that standard.
+- 5) Point 2 and 3 can be supported by the creation of on-going reporting (potentially from the EES) provided to each Supplier. - 6) Point 2 can be tracked centrally within the Transition Workstream, (with potential supporting REC assurance activity) and point 3 would be an internal to Supplier activity. - 7) A set of quality criteria should be developed which would identify data that does not conform to the standard.
 The appropriate cleansing or migration approach can then be determined for each categorisation of quality criteria failure.

-3.3 Meter technical Details
+3.3 Meter Technical Details

 The transfer of MTDs between MOPs following a Change of Agent (CoA) or Co-incident CoA and Change of Supply (CoS) is a known high risk industry process.
-Failure of the outgoing MOP to transfer MTDs (the D0268/D0150/D0149) results in settlement and/or customer billing issues and can be complex and costly to resolve (e.g. site visits).
+Failure of the outgoing MOP to transfer MTDs (the D0268/D0150/D0149) results in settlement and/or customer billing issues and can be complex and costly to resolve (e.g., site visits).
 The migration process will be reliant on this legacy process occurring successfully (at a scale far exceeding the normal legacy volumes).

 In addition, for smart metering, the BAU design does not require the transfer of MTDs.
 MTDs will be held within the Registration Service and transferred via DIP messages from that central source.
+Correct population of the GUID ID is essential in order for the Smart Data Service to be able to carry out their required validation.
+Failure to address this may have a significant impact on billing and Settlement.

 REC change, R32, will be deployed in June 2023 which will support the new data structures and an interface for supporting this data.
 However, no mandate to populate or cleanse the data currently exists within the REC.